-Australia's Edify Energy and leading international renewable energy investor Wirsol are constructing three large scale solar farms that will add a combined 165MW of capacity to the national electricity grid.
+Australia's Edify Energy and leading international renewable energy investor Wirsol have constructed three large scale solar farms that add a combined 165MW of capacity to the national electricity grid.

 The solar farms are:

 The CEFC has committed a total of $77 million to the three projects and its loan is part of a $230 million syndicated senior debt facility that also involves Commonwealth Bank and Germany's NORD/LB.
 The Whitsunday project also receives up to $9.5 million in grant funding from the Australian Renewable Energy Agency (ARENA), as part of its large-scale solar funding round.

 The Commonwealth Bank's involvement marks a significant turning point for large-scale solar financing in Australia.
 The Commonwealth Bank worked alongside the CEFC to compete the financing over a longer tenor, which is notable given the merchant price risk component of the project.

 The two Queensland-based projects reflect the CEFC's focus on delivering clean energy solutions in the Great Barrier Reef catchment area, as part of the CEFC's Reef Funding Program.